 How it works

 Profile Management performs the migration when a user logs on and there are no user profiles in the user store.
 Before the migration starts, Profile Management locates the application profiles to be migrated.
 It does so through automatic discovery.
 It automatically locates the following:

 Application settings under %userprofile%\Local\Appdata\ and %userprofile%\Roaming\Appdata.
 The following Microsoft folders that contain the current OS platform information are ignored:

 If there are multiple existing application profiles, Profile Management performs the migration in the following order of priority:

-- Profiles of the same OS type (Desktop OS to Desktop OS and Server OS to Server OS).
+- Profiles of the same OS type (single-session OS to single-session OS and multi-session OS to multi-session OS).